 Next, panel (b) of Figure 4 shows children's education by father's education.
-Although the model slightly underpredicts educational attainment of children, it captures the gradient of children's education by parent's education.
-The difference between the average age left school of the children with high educated fathers and those with low educated fathers that our model predicts is 1.12 years versus a difference of 1.92 years found in the data.
+The model captures the gradient of children's education by parent's education.
+The difference between the average age left school of the children with high educated fathers and those with low educated fathers that our model predicts is 1.68 years versus a difference of 1.92 years found in the data.